-Step 2.)
+2.)
 Pour the sunflower oil into a 20cm fireproof pot.
-Arrange the sausages in a single layer on the bottom of the pot.
+Arrange the ostrich sausage in a single layer at the bottom of the pot.
 Cover and place on a grid over the very hot coals and allow to brown for 10 minutes.

-Step 4.)
+4.)
 Pour the batter over the sausages.
-Cover the pot and place in the hot coals for 5 minutes until the batter has set around the edges of the pot and is starting to set in the middle.
+Cover the pot and place in the hot coals for 5 minutes until the batter has set around the edges and is starting to set in the middle.

-Step 5.)
+5.)
 Move the pot to a grid placed over the coals.
-Continue cooking until the batter has risen and cooked through.
-(Cooking times will vary but mine took about 20 minutes to cook.)
+Continue cooking until the batter has risen and is cooked through.
+Cooking times will vary but mine took 20 minutes to cook.

-Step 1.)
-Top and tail the green beans and halve each one.
+1.)
+Make this while “the toad” is cooking.
+Top and tail the green beans and cut them in half.

-Step 2.)
+2.)
 Bring a pot of salted water to the boil.
 Add the green beans and boil for 6 minutes.
-(They should be tender but still have some bite.)
+They should be tender but still have some bite.